 - (a) (i) The Employer shall supply uniforms including hair covering and aprons for employees who are required to wear same.
 The Employer shall replace uniforms as required due to wear and tear.
 Appropriate change rooms will be supplied when employees are required to change clothing at work.
-Where change rooms are not available the Employer shall discuss the matter with the client. - (ii) Where employees are required to clean their uniforms they shall receive sixty-five (65) cents per shift. - (iii) The Employer will supply each regular full time employee with five (5) uniforms and part-time regular and casual employees with two (2) uniforms. - (b) The Employer shall supply and maintain nametags for employees who are required to wear same. - (c) The Employer will solicit employee input, via the Union Management Committee, prior to implementing any change in employee uniforms.
+Where change rooms are not available the Employer shall discuss the matter with the client. - (ii) The Employer shall pay sixty-five (.65) cents per shift for the cleaning of uniforms. - (iii) The Employer will supply each regular full-time employee with five (5) uniforms and part-time regular and casual employees with two (2) uniforms. - (b) The Employer shall supply and maintain nametags for employees who are required to wear same. - (c) The employee shall supply and wear certified slip resistant shoes.